sandeeptiwari/RotatingMind/datastructure/src/main/java/com/rottaingmind/ds/dp/envelopes/readme.md

 But here problem is reordering is allowed so might be give different output after reordering

-to solve this can we reorder in such a way that all envelop comes left which fir in ith envelop
+to solve this can we reorder in such a way that all envelop comes left which fit in ith envelop

 ..left....
 Ei.......